Spore Price Tops $0.0000 on Major Exchanges (SPORE)

-Spore (SPORE) traded 6.7% lower against the dollar during the 1 day period ending at 10:00 AM ET on March 19th.
-One Spore coin can now be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-Spore has a market capitalization of $1.78 million and approximately $36,727.00 worth of Spore was traded on exchanges in the last day.
-During the last week, Spore has traded down 5.2% against the dollar.
+Spore (SPORE) traded down 3.6% against the dollar during the 24 hour period ending at 8:00 AM E.T. on March 20th.
+During the last week, Spore has traded down 10% against the dollar.
+One Spore coin can now be bought for $0.0000 or 0.00000000 BTC on major exchanges.
+Spore has a total market cap of $1.69 million and approximately $11,379.00 worth of Spore was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.